 8. East to Open

 This is another guideline to make a note of.
-A customer should be able top open an FFP (Tier 1) packaging with ease and minimal use of the box cutter or scissors.
+A customer should be able to open an FFP (Tier 1) packaging with ease and minimal use of the box cutter or scissors.
 The package shouldn’t contain plastic inserts, blister packs, shredded paper, welded shells, and packaging peanuts.
-A customer should be able top unpack product and its accessories from a package within 120 seconds.
+A customer should be able to unpack a product and its accessories from a package within 120 seconds.

 Amazon’s Ships in Own Container/ Frustration-Free Packaging chargeback has been applied to products that: